Azure/arc_jumpstart_docs/docs/azure_jumpstart_hcibox/cloud_deployment/_index.md

   ![Screenshot showing _HCIBox-Client_](./automation.png)

-- Check in Azure portal that both HCI nodes have been created as Arc-enabled servers.
+- In Azure portal, validate that both HCI nodes have been created as Arc-enabled servers.

 - Verify that both of the Arc-enabled servers have successfully installed the three HCI extensions: TelemetryAndDiagnostics, AzureEdgeLifecycleManager, and AzureEdgeDeviceManagement

   ![Screenshot showing extensions successfully installed](./extensions_installed.png)

-- If everything looks good, proceed on to validate and deploy your cluster.
+- If everything looks good, proceed to validate and deploy your cluster.
 Visit [troubleshooting](/azure_jumpstart_hcibox/troubleshooting/) if needed for deployment issues.

 ### Azure portal Azure Stack HCI cluster validation and deployment